ScenicFramework/scenic/guides/overview_scene.md

 # Structure of a Scene

-A `Scenic.Scene` is a `GenServer` process.
-They create the Graphs that get drawn to the screen and respond to user input and other events.
+A `Scenic.Scene` is a `GenServer` process which creates and manages a [Graph](overview_graph.html) that gets drawn to the screen.
+Scenes also respondss to user input and other events.

 Scenes can reference each other, creating a logical hierarchy that lives above the Graphs themselves.
 This allows scenes to be reusable, small, and simple.
 A